Do you have parking?

 How can I book the cottage?

 All bookings require a 30% deposit in order to reserve your chosen dates, along with as completed booking form.
 The balance is payable 8 weeks before your stay.
-Payments may be made by Paypal, but there is a 3% extra surcharge, otherwise there is no charge if paying by BACS.
+Payments may be made by Paypal or Stripe, but there may be an additional admin charge applicable, otherwise there is no charge if paying by BACS.